2001 Iowa Hawkeyes football team

-The 2001 Iowa Hawkeyes football team represented the University of Iowa and the Iowa Hawkeyes football program during the 2001 NCAA Division I-A football season.
-Coached by Kirk Ferentz, the Hawkeyes played their home games at Kinnick Stadium in Iowa City, Iowa.
+The 2001 Iowa Hawkeyes football team represented the University of Iowa as a member of the Big Ten Conference during the 2001 NCAA Division I-A football season.
+Led by third-year head coach Kirk Ferentz, the Hawkeyes compiled an overall record of 7–5 with a mark of 4–4 in conference play, placing in a four-way tie for fourth in the Big Ten.
+Iowa was invited to the Alamo Bowl, where the Hawkeyes defeated Texas Tech.
+The team played home games at Kinnick Stadium in Iowa City, Iowa.

 Leading up to the season

 Previous season

 Iowa opened the 2000 season with five straight losses, adding to a losing streak that totaled 13 games when the Hawkeyes lost to Indiana on September 30, 2000.
 However, the streak came to an end a week later, when the Hawks defeated Michigan State, 21–16, giving Ferentz his first ever Big Ten win as head coach at Iowa.
 Following a three-game losing streak, the Hawkeyes traveled to State College, Pennsylvania, for a game against Penn State.
 The Hawks won the game, 26–23, and followed it up the next week with another win, this time over Northwestern.
 The 27–17 victory gave Iowa a two-game winning streak, something that had not occurred for the Hawkeyes since the 1997 season.
 Iowa finished the season with a 27–24 loss on November 18, 2000, against Minnesota.